 The dogs mainly live

-indoors although most of the stud dogs (Malinois only)
+indoors although the stud dogs (Malinois only) have to

-have to live in kennels for practical reasons.
+live in kennels for practical reasons.
 Most have a spayed bitch

 Puppies are ALWAYS reared indoors as part of the family and are never kenneled.
 They get used to all household noises, cats, adult dogs, children and adults.

 The indoor cats have a

 safely enclosed run to go out in.
 (Cheetah the rescue

 cat certainly makes the most of it!
 Especially during